How to use Postmark to send WordPress emails

 For more in-depth details on Gravity SMTP and getting started with Postmark, check out the documentation.

-Get Started With Postmark on WordPress
+Get started with Postmark on WordPress

 That wraps up our guide on how to use the Postmark email sending service on WordPress.